PositiveSecurity/ton-graph/README.md

 3. Search for "TON Graph"
 4. Click Install
 5. Run "TON Graph: Set API Key" from the command palette and enter your Toncenter API key
-6. Install the `move-analyzer` binary and ensure it is available in your PATH (required for Move support)
+6. Install the `move-analyzer` binary and ensure it is available in your PATH (required for Move support).
+If the binary is located elsewhere, set the `ton-graph.moveAnalyzerPath` setting to its full path.

 ## Usage